Thailand Brain Bee

 Prizes and Awards

 All competitors will receive a digital certificate of participation.
-Semifinalists / Finalists will be awarded certificates of achievement, and the top three finishers will receive trophies:
+Semifinalists / Finalists will be awarded certificates of achievement, and the top three finishers may receive additional prizes.
+The 1st place winner qualifies for the International Brain Bee World Championship.

 Competition Format